-All students are to leave school at 2:30 pm, unless prearranged with the teacher and/or principal.
-No student should be in the building unless participating in an activity supervised by a teacher or parent/guardian.
-If a student is to stay for such an activity, a note must be sent to the classroom teacher indicating this change to the child's typical dismissal plan.
-Children without such notes will be sent home on the bus or follow their usual dismissal procedure.
+All students are to leave school at 2:30 p.m., unless prearranged with the teacher and/or principal.
+No student should be in the building unless participating in an activity supervised by a teacher or parents/guardians.
+If a student is to stay for such an activity, communication must be sent to the classroom teacher indicating this change to the child's typical dismissal plan.
+Children without such permission will follow their usual dismissal procedure.
 Parents/Guardians picking up students who have finished with after-school activities should follow the dismissal procedure set up by each club/activity.